ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>Showers and thunderstorms likely.
+         <h3>Thursday Night</h3>Showers and thunderstorms likely before 7pm, then a chance of showers and thunderstorms between 7pm and 1am, then a chance
+         of showers and thunderstorms.
 Mostly cloudy, with a low around 66.
 East wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>A chance of showers and thunderstorms before 1pm, then a chance of showers and thunderstorms.
-Partly sunny, with a high near
+Mostly cloudy, with a high near
-         80. Northeast wind 3 to 8 mph.<br></div>
+         79. Northeast wind 3 to 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">